Answers to Your Top FAQ About Traveling to the Azores Islands!

 When you are ready to book your trip, there is no need to be overwhelmed by the amount of rental car options out there.
 Azores Getaways offers you the best deals and prices, with a variety of rental car options for you to choose from.

 4. What should I see in the Azores?

-There are so many things to see in the Azores, the list for top travel tips of must-sees could be endless!
-However, we’ll provide you with the most commonly sought after highlights to enjoy as you make your way around the islands.
-All around the Azores, you’ll see various signs that alert you to different Azores wonders.
+There are so many things to see in the Azores, the list of top travel tips of must-sees could be endless!
+However, we’ll provide you with the most commonly sought-after highlights to enjoy as you make your way around the islands.
+All around the Azores, you’ll see various signs that alert you to different Azores' wonders.
 As you are driving around, be sure and pull over for scenic viewpoints (called miradouros), as well as waterfalls (cascatas), hot springs (fontes termais), and more.
 Those are just to name a few, but honestly, any place in the Azores is picturesque enough to take a break and enjoy soaking up the pristine and natural beauty of these Portuguese islands.

 5. Can I fly between the Azores islands?

 Yes, you can fly between the Azores islands!
 In fact, we highly recommend you fly to each of the islands, as every Azores island is unique and different in its own special way.
 The great news is that SATA Air Açores flies to every island in the Azores on a daily basis, which means that if you want to visit more than one island, especially during the winter months, this is definitely the way to go.

 6. Can I travel by boat between the islands?